noamzilo/JustGptIt/ai_help/ai_github.md

 - Process: Automated via "Build and Deploy" workflow

 ## Backend Deployment
-- Current process: Manual deployment using deploy_to_gcp.sh script
+- Current process: Manual deployment using act with the deploy.yml file, or automatic using github actions (on push)
-- Script location: backend folder
-- Script functions:
+- Deployment functions:
   - Authenticates with GCP
   - Builds Docker image
   - Pushes to Google Container Registry
   - Deploys to Google Cloud Run
-- Backend deploys using deploy_to_gcp.sh which in turn uses "run_docker.sh build" scripts.
-- Currently, problems exist in the build and/or deploy process.

 ## GitHub Secrets
 - Existing: